NicholasSlaughter/PowerPointSlideMaker/README.txt

  they can click on the "Next Images" button which will show the next images in the list.
 If a user wants to save an image then they can double click on the image they like then will be prompted to save the image or not.

 Once the user has gone through all of the images in the list they will be notified and no more images will appear.
-Once the user is done finding images they can then either enter new search criteria in to find new images or close the application all together and put their new saved images into their slideshow.
+Once the user is done finding images they can then make a slide in their slide PowerPoint.
+The user can either create a new PowerPoint or add a slide to an already existing one.
+Once the PowerPoint is made the application will display a pop up asking the user if they want to open the PowerPoint
+Where they just added the slide.